 Fly a kite

 Most adults have forgotten how to fly a kite.
 However, once you try, you’ll love this activity much as kids do!
-With the right kite (like the $10 kite on Amazon with amazing reviews, pictured below) flying a kite is easy and low effort.
+With the right kite (check the price at Amazon for the kite pictured above) flying a kite is easy and low effort.
 It’s surprisingly fun!

 Kite flying is a great winter beach activity because seasonal winds keep the kite airborne with little to no effort.
 Beaches are one of the few publicly-accessible spots left that don’t have power lines cross-crossing the sky.

 Try this trash Collecting Game

 Sadly, in addition to the interesting natural object you can find beachcombing, you can expect to encounter trash on the beach whether it’s summer or winter.

 Be proactive and pack a small bag or sack to collect trash.
 Most things that have tumbled in the surf are relatively sanitary, but you may also wish to bring a pair of gloves if you plan to make beach trash-collecting part of your winter beach activities.
 (For more hints on what to pack for the beach, check out my free printable checklist of things to take to the beach)

 As a family-friendly activity, picking up trash together on the beach can actually be kind of fun.
 Give each family member a small bag and make it a competition!
 Including social responsibility as part of your winter family vacation beach plans can help kids grow up with a greater sense of responsibility for the world around them.